unweave/unweave-v1/docs/src/pages/guides/nanogpt.md

 unweave terminate
 ```

-By following these steps, you can organize your project files and free up resources on the Unweave platform.

 ---

 In this tutorial, we covered the process of training NanoGPT models using Unweave.
-We set up the environment, prepared the dataset, performed fine-tuning, and generated text.
-Finally, we learned how to clean up and terminate sessions on the Unweave platform.
+We set up the
+environment, prepared the dataset, performed fine-tuning, and generated text.
+Finally, we learned

-Now you can leverage the power of NanoGPT and Unweave for your own machine learning tasks.
-Happy training!
+how to clean up and terminate sessions on the Unweave.